croogo/docs/en/developers/events.rst

 - **Controller.Links.setupLinkChooser**

+  Triggered by the Menus plugin before displaying the link chooser dialog

 - **Controller.Nodes.afterAdd**

+  Triggered by the NodesController after a node was successfully added

 - **Controller.Nodes.afterEdit**

+  Triggered by the NodesController after a node was successfully edited

 - **Controller.Users.activationFailure**

+  Triggerred when a user failed to be activated

 - **Controller.Users.activationSuccessful**

+  Triggerred when a user has been successfully activated

 - **Controller.Users.adminLoginFailure**

+  Triggerred when a administrator user has failed to login

 - **Controller.Users.adminLoginSuccessful**

+  Triggerred when a administrator user has login successfully

 - **Controller.Users.adminLogoutSuccessful**

+  Triggerred when a administrator user has logout successfully

 - **Controller.Users.afterLogout**

+  Triggerred when a user has logout successfully

 - **Controller.Users.beforeAdminLogin**

+  Triggerred before the admin login screen is rendered

 - **Controller.Users.beforeLogin**

+  Triggerred before the login screen is rendered

 - **Controller.Users.beforeLogout**

+  Triggerred before a user is logged out

 - **Controller.Users.loginFailure**

+  Triggerred when a user has failed to login

 - **Controller.Users.loginSuccessful**

+  Triggerred when a user has login successfully

 - **Controller.Users.registrationFailure**

+  Triggerred when a user has failed registration

 - **Controller.Users.registrationSuccessful**

+  Triggerred when a user has successfully registered

 Miscellaneous
 -------------

 - **Croogo.Status.setup**

+  Triggerred when the CroogoStatus is instantiated.

 - **Croogo.Status.status**

+  Triggerred before statuses are retrieved.